New Financial Accounting for Service Management in S/4HANA Cloud

 - Stock service part: triggers goods issue from stock to service order item

 - External service item.
 For integration of subcontractor support.
-Triggers a purchase order and subcontractor time confirmation by Service entry sheet
+Triggers a purchase order and subcontractor time confirmation by Service entry sheet – not shown in this blog

 - Service part.
 For purchasing of service order related materials.
 Triggers purchase order and subsequent goods receipt, which posts on service order